intel-analytics/BigDL-2.x/docs/docs/APIGuide/FeatureEngineering/text.md

 ```

 * `len`: Positive integer.
 The target length.
 * `truncMode`: Truncation mode if the original sequence is longer than the target length.
-Either `TruncMode.pre` or `TruncMode.post`.
+Either 'TruncMode.pre' or 'TruncMode.post'.
-If `TruncMode.pre`, the sequence will be truncated from the beginning.
+If 'TruncMode.pre', the sequence will be truncated from the beginning.
-If `TruncMode.post`, the sequence will be truncated from the end.
+If 'TruncMode.post', the sequence will be truncated from the end.
-Default is `TruncMode.post`.
+Default is 'TruncMode.post'.
 * `padElement`: Integer.
 The index element to be padded to the end of the sequence if the original length is smaller than the target length.
 Default is 0 with the convention that we reserve index 0 for unknown words.